 All dates begin the tour in Alor unless otherwise noted.

-March 21 - April 4 - Starts in Komodo - Available.
+March 21 - April 4 - Starts in Komodo - Two double rooms available.

 - Trip full, but you can be on a waitlist.